tonypowa/sensor-data-monitoring-grafana/README.md

 Here is an overview of the steps that you need to take:

-- Step 1 - Install the requirements:
+- Install the requirements:
   - Git
   - Docker
   - Docker compose

-- Step 2 - Set up the Grafana stack
+- Set up the Grafana stack
-- Step 3 - Monitor your data from Grafana
+- Monitor your data from Grafana

-## Step 1 - Install the requirements
+## Install the requirements

 ### [Git](https://git-scm.com/)